 A little semi-hidden gem in Sherman Oaks.
 Delicious homemade Mexican cooking.
 The 'Deli' in the title hails from when the place was more of a sandwich shop.
 They have been in business for 10 years, but for the last 5, the 'Deli' chef has departed and been replaced by someone who really knows how to make Enchiladas with Green Sauce!!!!

 I spoke with the manager, Abraham.
-He's from Queretaro (say it 5x fast) which is a cool getaway area about 2 hours from Mexico City.
+He's from Queretaro (say it 5x fast) which is a cool city about 4 hours from Mexico City and 45 minutes from San Miguel de Allende.
 He was telling me about a Barbacoa festival they have there every year where 20 different masters digs holes in the ground and roast lamb in banana-type leaves.
 WHOA.